bbauska/UofM-AdvStyling/readme.md

 </p>

 Meta frameworks have always been a thing.
 And, in this case, Preact aims to be the lightweight alternative to React.
-If you\'ve worked with React in the past, then getting a hang of Preact will be easy.
+If you&apos;ve worked with React in the past, then getting a hang of Preact will be easy.
 In fact, you can comfortably use components between both frameworks.